OhYee/goldmark-python/README.md

 You can use python to build svg image or output data in your markdown like [mume](https://github.com/shd101wyy/mume)

+It will auto replace `import matplotlib.pyplot as plt` to output svg in markdown.

 ## screenshot

 There are two demo(using `'` instead of &#8242; in the code block)